AI Code Audit

 • Is a one-off audit enough?

 For a first assessment yes, for ongoing operation rarely.
 AI-built code changes fast, new CVEs surface weekly and the architecture shifts with every prompt.
-So after Snapshot or Baseline we recommend ongoing oversight with Watch, Guard or Launch.
+So after the Baseline we recommend ongoing oversight with Oversight, Guard or Launch.

 AI code audit from Germany, with ongoing oversight afterwards.

-Start with Snapshot or Baseline, then we keep the code monitored in the plan that fits.
+Start with the Baseline, then we keep the code monitored in the plan that fits.

 View packages